hongvin/global-agent-hackathon-may-2025/submissions/patientpal/SETUP.md

 4. Click on any highlighted medical term to see a plain-language explanation

 ### Medication Management
+1. You can either:
+   - Click the "Extract Medications to Management Tab" button after processing a consultation, or
-1. Enter your medication details in the text box, one medication per line
+   - Enter your medication details manually in the text box, one medication per line
 2. Format: Name, dosage, frequency, and timing instructions
 3. Click "Generate Schedule"
 4. View your personalized medication schedule